 But how do you pick the best?
 Even if shopping online, it all comes down to quality and knowing what you are looking for — with better sleep always at the forefront of your mind.

-“Sleep is a performance activity,” says Michael J. Breus, known to million as The Sleep Doctor — he is regularly featured on The Today Show, The Dr. Oz Show, Rachel Ray and more.
+“Sleep is a performance activity,” says Michael J. Breus, known to millions as The Sleep Doctor — he is regularly featured on The Today Show, The Dr. Oz Show, Rachel Ray and more.
 “You can run a race in flip flops and cutoffs and torn t-shirt, but your time is not going to be too good.
-But if you got your sneakers on, your dri-fit gear, you’re going to perform better.
+But if you got your sneakers on, your dry-fit gear, you’re going to perform better.
 Sleep is the same way.”

 Pick The Right Material